Local 604

-local.604 is a 2002 album by Canadian hip hop group Sweatshop Union.
-It is a re-issue of the band's first independent release with some changes.
+local.604 is a 2002 album by Canadian hip hop group Sweatshop Union, released by Underworld Inc. It is a re-issue of the groups first independent release with some changes.

 The track titled "Audio Cassette Therapy" was cut from the album.
 Two tracks, "The Human's Race" and "President's Choice", were added in this re-issue.

-A bunch of different tracks were re-recorded, including different vocal takes, and changes in instruments.
+Many tracks were re-recorded, including different vocal takes, and changes in instruments.